Athletic Training Program Admissions

 - Two letters of recommendation

-- One must be from an athletic trainer
+- One from an athletic trainer is preferred

 - A second recommender who knows you well (athletic trainer, employer, professor, etc.)

-- Documentation of a minimum of 50 hours of volunteering and/or observation with an athletic trainer or related health care professional
+- Recommend a minimum of 50 hours of volunteering and/or observation under supervision of an athletic trainer or related health care professional

 - Currently, the Athletic Training Program is unable to accept international students.
 The program is in the process of submitting the required forms to allow submission of international students, and we encourage you to check back for further information